heistp/antler/README.md

 #### Features

-- support regex's of ID key/value pairs in run, report and list commands
 - improve semantics for System.Stdout and Stderr
 - add ability to save System Stdout directly to local file